For General Information: (740) 374-1400

 Summary

-This procedure is done on an unborn baby (fetus) in the mother’s uterus to improve outcomes of children with certain birth defects, such as spina bifida.
+Fetal surgery is a procedure done on an unborn baby, also known as a fetus, in the uterus to improve the long-term outcomes of children with specific birth defects.

 Overview